-Puffin Cottage is situated at Torloisk, a beautiful area in North West Mull, known for its dramatic coastline and varied landscapes.
+Puffin Cottage is situated at Torloisk, a beautiful area in North West Mull, known for its dramatic coastline and varied landscapes, next door to a working Hebridean farm.
 The terraced hills, mature woodland, sandy bays and cliffs make this an ideal location for walkers and wildlife enthusiasts wanting to explore a quiet and beautiful corner of the island.
 There is a fantastic beach within walking distance of the house (one mile) and Calgary beach is only a twenty minute drive away too.

 Nearest village: Dervaig (5 miles)